QuantEcon/lecture-source-py/source/rst/arellano.rst

 The majority of the code below was written by `Chase Coleman <https://github.com/cc7768>`_.

-It uses a slightly modified version of the algorithm recommended by Arellano
+It uses a slightly modified version of the algorithm recommended by Arellano.

 * The appendix to :cite:`arellano2008default` recommends
-  value function iteration until convergence, updating the price, and then repeating
+  value function iteration until convergence, updating the price, and then repeating.

-* Instead, we update the bond price at every value function iteration step
+* Instead, we update the bond price at every value function iteration step.

 The second approach is faster and the two different procedures deliver very similar results.

 Here is a more detailed description of our algorithm:

-1. Guess a value function :math:`v(B, y)` and price function :math:`q(B', y)`
+1. Guess a value function :math:`v(B, y)` and price function :math:`q(B', y)`.

 2. At each pair :math:`(B, y)`,

-   * update the value of defaulting :math:`v_d(y)`
+   * update the value of defaulting :math:`v_d(y)`.

-   * update the value of continuing :math:`v_c(B, y)`
+   * update the value of continuing :math:`v_c(B, y)`.

-3. Update the value function :math:`v(B, y)`, the default rule,  the implied ex ante default probability,  and the price function
+3. Update the value function :math:`v(B, y)`, the default rule,  the implied ex ante default probability,  and the price function.

 4. Check for convergence.
-If converged, stop -- if not, go to step 2
+If converged, stop -- if not, go to step 2.

-We use simple discretization on a grid of asset holdings and income levels
+We use simple discretization on a grid of asset holdings and income levels.

-.. note that the next line will need to be changed when we add a Julia version
+.. note that the next line will need to be changed when we add a Julia version.

 The output process is discretized using `Tauchen's quadrature method <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/markov/approximation.py>`_.

-:ref:`Numba <numba_link>` has been used in two places to speed up the code
+:ref:`Numba <numba_link>` has been used in two places to speed up the code.

 .. literalinclude:: /_static/lecture_specific/arellano/arellano_vfi.py